skylarsmoke/RumorServer/README.md

 Network Protocol: UDP

 The entry point of this code lives in Server.py.
 Once the server is started a UDP handler is created and it waits for incoming network requests from the chat clients.
 These requests consist of creating chats and sending messages between users.
+The server stores all data transferred between users as well as user logon information.